edno/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: The naked twins strategy enforces constraint on the board in order to reduce more effectively the search space.
+In this strategy, we search for pair of boxes with the same unit(s) sharing the same 2 possible values.
+Because those are the only values possible for those boxes, then those values can be excluded from the boxes that are peers of both twin boxes.
+The method naked_twins() (line 20) search for twin boxes, identifies shared peers as the intersection of the list of peers of each twin.
+Then it remove from the peers possible values the 2 values belonging to the twins.
+Note - It would be interesting to evaluate how the sequence of strategies impacts the performance.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: The diagonal sudoku problem is an extension of the standard sudoku, i.e. both diagonals are additional units, hence they extends set of peers for boxes that are part of diagonals.
+Therefore solving a diagonal sudoku does not require to change existing algorithm, we simply add a new set of units (line 167 and line 169).
+The diagonal peers will create new constraints while running solving strategies (method reduce_puzzle() line 108-126).
+Note - It is likely that the sequence of units in the list of units (line 169) affects the performance of the code, since boxes belonging to diagonals will have more constraints.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame